Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/2_pandas_in_ny_parking_meters_revisited/README.md

 In my Excel analysis, I used PivotTables as an unorthordox way of constructing a heatmap based around coordinate-centric data.
 The map used conditional formatting to visually display the dispersion of parking meter income across San Francisco.

 While neat, this approach suffered drawbacks
-- Performance: The map was difficult to navigate on account of its size, and could only be viewed when fully zoomed out in the workbook.
+- **Performance:** The map was difficult to navigate on account of its size, and could only be viewed when fully zoomed out in the workbook.
-- Customizability: While Excel does offer great customization for its conditional formatting color schemes, reapllying a new scheme to this map took far to much labor.
+- **Customizability:** While Excel does offer great customization for its conditional formatting color schemes, reapllying a new scheme to this map took far to much labor.
-- Purity: At the bottom of it, this was a rather impure use of what the PivotTable was designed for, and in my view the above two drawbacks were fully deserved.
+- **Purity:** At the bottom of it, this was a rather impure use of what the PivotTable was designed for, and in my view the above two drawbacks were fully deserved.

-In *pandas*, heatmaps of this nature are far easier to construct and customize.
+In pandas, heatmaps of this nature are far easier to construct and customize.

 ## Getting Acquainted